russgray/basildoncoder_blog/content/comments/Code-CAN-Be-Beautiful-176.md

 Quicksort: divide is interesting, conquer is trivial.
 Mergesort: divide is trivial, conquer is interesting.

 In other words, the algorithm presented in the post is not mergesort or an equivalent of it.
-It&#39;s entirely fine to call it quicksort even though it&#39;s not in-place.
+It's entirely fine to call it quicksort even though it's not in-place.